vernchao91/vernchao91/README.md

 🌀 [Echo](https://echo-discordclone.herokuapp.com/#/) is my full-stack application discord-clone.
 It has all of the core features that you would expect.
 Users can create/join/leave servers, create/delete/edit channels and can post messages on channels via live messaging with action cable websockets!

 🏃‍♂️ [MazeRunner](https://vernchao91.github.io/Maze_Runner/) was created from my gaming passion.
 This game was made as a typical maze with obstacles to hurdle.
-Open doors with switch or key to escape the maze!
+Open doors with a switch or key to escape the maze!

 🌱 Frameworks that I am currently learning are 🐍 Python, Django, 🔥Firebase and  C➕➕.
 I'm determined to continuously expand my knowledge.

 🖥🖱️🎮⚡🏀🏈⚽ A few things about myself is that I'm very competitive.
 I love playing and watching sports.
 I also love playing video games and watching competitive esports.
 My passion for technology grew at an early age!
-I now use my love for technology in tandem with my career and hobbies!
+I now use my love for technology with my career and hobbies!

 <details closed>
   <summary>GitHub Stats 📈</summary>